TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 ## Basic Infrastructure

+This section details how .chart files are structured.

+Note that the usage of C-style comments in examples throughout this document is not reflective of the actual format, comments are not officially supported.

 ### Sections

 .chart files are segmented into sections.
-Sections start with their name in square brackets, and follow with their contents encapsulated by curly brackets.
-Section names are written in PascalCase.
+Sections start with their name in square brackets, which is usually written in PascalCase.
+The contents of sections are encapsulated by curly brackets.

 Sections do not have to be separated with line breaks, and can show up in any order, at least for instrument tracks.

 ```
 [SectionOne]